1964 Chevelle Exterior Paint Codes - (Canada Paint Chart)

 (1964 only)

-The Fremont, CA. assembly plant used the letter codes for paint color designation in 1964 and the upper body color was listed first, then the lower body color.
+The Fremont, CA. assembly plant used the letter codes for paint color designation in 1964 except for two very early tags found with no body date (known to be before October 1963) and the upper body color was listed first, then the lower body color.
 All other assembly plants used a 3 digit number for paint codes except on convertibles when a 4th digit was added to designate the convertible top color.
 No Fremont convertible tag has turned up to date so it's not known how Fremont handled the convertible top color on the trim tag.

 Bahama Green / Meadow Green